-This guide compares Sling TV vs. fuboTV.
+This guide compares Sling TV vs. Fubo.
 Keep reading to see how these two streaming services stack up.

-Sling TV’s low starting price broke the mold when it first debuted several years ago, but its fees now start at $35/month.
-Despite multiple price hikes, it’s still one of the cheapest streaming services around.
-With a few exceptions, Sling TV‘s competitors have all raised their prices as well.
+Sling TV’s low starting price broke the mold when it first debuted several years ago, but its fees have steadily risen in recent years.
+Despite multiple price hikes, it's still one of the cheapest streaming services around.
+With a few exceptions, Sling TV's competitors have all raised their prices as well.
 What’s more, Sling TV works with more next-gen TV devices than any other TV service of its kind.

-fuboTV‘s base plan is more expensive, but you get more channels– and half of the channels you get are sports channels.
-Moreover, fuboTV has much better local channel support than Sling TV.
+Fubo's base plan is more expensive, but you get more channels-- and half of the channels you get are sports channels.
+Moreover, Fubo has much better local channel support than Sling TV.
 It also has better features, especially when it comes to recording.

 Here's a closer look at both of these streaming services' subscription packages.